UniKnow/AgileDev/src/site/markdown/microservice-architecture.md

 Following this approach has a number of benefits:

-* Each service is relatively small
+* Each service is relatively small.
+Defining small is subjective but one of the rule of thumbs is that the microservice should be small enough to be owned by a small agile development team, re-writable within 1 or 2 sprint, and the complexity does not require refactoring or further division into another microservice.
+Advantage of such small microservices are:
     * Easier for developers to understand.
     * The web container starts fast, which makes developers more productive and speed up deployments.
 * Each service can be deployed independently of other services; e.g. easier to deploy new versions of services frequently.
 * Easier to scale development.
 It enables to organize the development effort around multiple teams.
 Each team can develop, deploy, and scale their service independently of all other teams.
 * Improved fault isolation.
 * Each service can be developed and deployed independently.
 * Eliminates long term commitment to a technology stack.
+Each microservice has its own server, and network & hosting environment.
+Also the business logic, data model and the service interface(s) (API/UI) are all part of the entire system.

 There are however also a number of drawbacks: